-The WFPS/WFSSS has the option to correct necessary actions and resubmit the NCS reduction or termination recommendation.
+The WFPS/WFSSS has WorkFirst s Staff have the option to correct necessary actions and resubmit the NCS reduction or termination recommendation.

 Final Denial Decision: The supervisor/designee may deny the NCS reduction or termination and stop the NCS process.
 The supervisor/designee provides the appropriate denial reason from drop down menu (the denial reasons can be procedural or missed barriers).
 When a hard denial reason is selected by the supervisor/designee, this closes the NCS eJAS Tool.